Omkar-todase/Python-Projects/README.md

 Projects : 2
-In this project, I have made the plots from Eubacterium Vetriosum fasta file.
+In this project, I have designed the plots from Eubacterium Vetriosum fasta file.

 Tools : Jupyter Notebook
 Initialize: Biopython and matplotlibrary

 Task 1 : I have open the fasta file, counted each nucleotides in the whole sequence and plot a bar graph out of it.
-Task 2 : Conducted transcription, translation and found the all proteins and plot a bar graph out of it.
+Task 2 : I Conducted transcription, translation and found the all proteins and plot a bar graph out of it.